 I’d argue that what we South Africans offer to young people isn’t something that can enable them to efficiently compete in the market; at least the data suggest so.
 About 20% of South Africa’s expenditure goes to education – this is what we spend most of money on.
 Yet the outcomes are disappointing.
 We rank at the bottom in mathematics, science and reading.
 Even countries like Kenya and Zimbabwe do better than us, according to Africa Check.

-It’s very true that our public education faces a crisis.
+It’s very true that our public system faces a crisis.
 And one can tell by the fact that many South Africans are rejecting it.
 Last year, our economist at Free Market Foundation, Loane Sharpe, wrote:

 “Thankfully, the black middle class is voting with its feet.
 Last year, enrolments at low-fee private schools which employ retired teachers and charge around R350 per pupil per month shot up by 27 percent whereas government school enrolments fell by 6 percent.
 Government school closures abound, even as low-fee private schools are springing up everywhere.”